DE-cr/BSBmonCR/README.md

 ## How To Use

 Copy `config.h.default` to `config.h` and edit `config.h` according to your needs:
-WiFi credentials must be adjusted here; everything else is optional.
+WiFi credentials must be adjusted here;
-(You may also have/want to adjust the BSB parameters and values to fit your heating system's configuration.
-Look for the `switch` statement in `BSBmonCR.ino` and also adapt `BSB-LAN/BSB_LAN_custom_global.h` accordingly.)
+BSB parameters may also need adjusting;
+everything else is optional.
 Then compile `BSBmonCR.ino` and install it on your esp32 to be used as a monitor.

-Put the files from the `BSB-LAN` sub-directory into your BSB-LAN sketch directory and don't forget to put `#define CUSTOM_COMMANDS` into `BSB_LAN_config.h`, then (re-) compile `BSB-LAN.ino` and install it on the unit attached to your BSB.
+Put the files from the `BSB-LAN` sub-directory into your BSB-LAN sketch directory and don't forget to put `#define CUSTOM_COMMANDS` into `BSB_LAN_config.h`.
+Adjust `BSBmonCR_config.h` contents,
+then (re-) compile `BSB-LAN.ino` and install it on the unit attached to your BSB.
 (I've been using BSB-LAN version 2.1.3-20220209235153, btw.)